Chris Hoy: 2004 Olympics: Athens

 Hoy arrived in Athens in the form of his life.
 His main event was the Kilo Time Trial.
-He was ranked No 1 and was last man off.
+He was ranked No. 1 and was last man off.
 The sea level World Record was broken four times as he sat in the track centre waiting for his start.
 He had been involved in an accident in the athlete's village just a few days prior to competition where he came off his bike in front of a village bus, narrowly avoiding serious injury.
 As he came out of the starting gate, his scarred arms and legs showed how close he was to not competing.

 The previous rider was Arnaud Tournant who set the fastest ever sea-level kilo.
 Chris came next and, cheered on by thousands of loyal British fans, he bettered the time on each lap, setting a new sea-level World and Olympic Record of 1.00.711.
 This was the first of his Olympic gold medals, but he suffered disappointment as Great Britain could only finish fifth in the Team Sprint.

 Post-2004 Olympics

 Angered by the decision to remove his specialist event, the Kilo, from the Olympic programme after the 2004 games, Hoy sought to develop in other events.
-The first of these was the emerging keirin event This event involves between six and eight riders following a small motorbike (the Derny) around the 250m track for 5.5 laps, as the bike slowly builds up the speed.
+The first of these was the emerging keirin event.
+This event involves between six and eight riders following a small motorbike (the Derny) around the 250m track for 5.5 laps, as the bike slowly builds up the speed.
 The bike pulls off with 2.5 laps to go and the riders race for the line.
-Hoy had previously competed at the keirin in various events but one of his first major successes was at the Manchester round of the World Cup Classics Series in 2007, shortly before the World Championships, where he also won, ahead of his teammate Ross Edgar.
+Hoy attended keirin school in Japan during 2005 and had previously competed at the keirin in various events but one of his first major successes was at the Manchester round of the World Cup Classics Series in 2007, shortly before the World Championships, where he also won, ahead of his teammate Ross Edgar.

 This showed that Hoy was developing from just a pure power sprinter, in events like the Kilo and Team Sprint, into also being one of the best in the world at more tactical sprinting events such as the keirin and the individual sprint.
 His success in the new events, however, was still marked by Hoy's ability to generate extraordinary power.